Taken from June 8th’s Tuesdays with Tom video. Edited for length and clarity.

 Photo by Matthias Zomer on Pexels

 Have you always wanted to run your very own Residential Care Facility for the Elderly?
 Felt the calling to give back to our seniors?
-We’ll give you a few tips on getting started.
+We’ll give you a few tips on getting started on opening a Residential Care Facility for the Elderly.

 Step One: Become an Administrator